Essential Oils Extraction Methods

-How an essence is extracted, depends on the plant type.
-There are several types of essential oil extraction methods commonly used today.
-The following is a brief description.
+How an essence is extracted, depends solely on the plant type.
+There are several basic types of extraction commonly used today.
+They are steam distillation, water distillation, cold press expression, solvent(chemical) extraction, and CO2 extraction.
+Maceration and Enfleurage are older less commonly used methods.
+The following is a brief description

 Steam distillation is the most common type of extraction.
-The extraction is done by filling a stainless steel* still with the parts of the CTEO (Chemo typed Essential Oil) plant to be distilled.
-A pure water source, like spring water, is heated and the steam passed into the still with the plant parts at low pressure (0.05 to 0.10 bar).
-Here the plant essence bursts from its specialized cell reservoirs, infuses with the steam, and passes from the still into a condensing coil cooled with water.
+It is done by filling a stainless steel* still with parts of the CTEO (Chemo typed Essential Oil) plant to be distilled.
+A pure water source, like spring water, is heated and steam passes into the still with the plant parts at low pressure (0.05 to 0.10 bar).
+Here the plant essence burst from its specialized cell reservoirs infuses with the steam and passes from the still into a condensing coil cooled with water.

 Next, the essential oil is siphoned off into a cooled, stationary, pressure-sealed tank for filling and distribution.
 The water that remains is called a hydrosol.
 Hydrosols contain some residual plant essence as well as all the plant’s water-soluble components.
 Hydrosols have wonderful hydrating, toning, and healing properties for face skin and hair.